 Tom is Chief Executive Officer and Co-founder of Shorelight Education.

-Prior to founding Shorelight, Tom was CEO at Eduventures, a best-practices and benchmarking research firm that works with U.S. universities.
-Previously, Tom was an executive-in-residence at Sterling Partners, a private equity firm that invests in education, health care, and business services companies.
+Prior to co-founding Shorelight in 2013, Tom was for 13-years the CEO of Eduventures, a best-practices and benchmarking organization that works with more than 500 top U.S. universities.
+Tom also was an executive-in-residence at Sterling Partners, a private equity firm that invests in education, health care, and business services companies.

 Tom is a graduate of Johns Hopkins University where he was a Rhodes Scholar candidate and Phi Beta Kappa member.
 He also holds an M.B.A. from Harvard Business School where he was awarded the Goldsmith Fellowship.

 Basil Cleveland is Executive Vice President & Co-founder of Shorelight.